 The EPDP Team recommends that, consistent with the EPDP Phase 1 recommendations, the response time for acknowledging receipt of a SSAD request should be without undue delay, but not more than two (2) business days from receipt, unless shown circumstances does not make this possible.

 The response should also include information about the subsequent steps as well as the timeline consistent with the recommendations outlined below.
+I hope this includes an opportunity for the individual to object…